martinknytl/dmw_genomes.md/blast and desing of primers in candidate heterozygous positions.md

 ```
 maybe tab was added, but not sure

-then these two tables were transferred to RStudio and using script `sex_linked_largeni.R` I added the column 'exon' in which numbers 0 and 1 occur (0 = SNP is located in intronic locus, 1 = SNP is located in exonic locus)
+then these two tables were transferred to RStudio and using script `sex_linked_largeni.R` I added the column 'exon' in which numbers 0 and 1 occur (0 = SNP is located in intronic locus, 1 = SNP is located in exonic locus).
+Table saved as all_larg_Sex_specific_heterozygosity_4_4_and_higher_exons.txt

 THIS DOES NOT WORK: from the txt file (all_larg_Sex_specific_heterozygosity_5_5_only.txt) print rows, which has value in the column 2 in between values of columns 4 and 5 in the gff file (XENLA_10.1_Xenbase_longest_CDSonly.gff)